-Everybody knows that day drinking is the best kind of drinking, mainly because it’s less possible you'll be hungover the next day.
-When you eat a bunch of pizza or an Italian beef at 9pm and go to sleep, you're golden.
+Everybody knows that day drinking is the best kind of drinking, mainly because the odds are better you won’t be hungover the next day.
+When you eat a bunch of pizza or an Italian beef at 9pm and go to sleep, you’re golden.
 It’s one of those important lessons you learn as you get old and wise.

 Resi’s is a classic German tavern in North Center that’s been around since 1973.
 That means you should be drinking weiss beers here, and it’s acceptable to have as many as you’d like.
 Grab a bratwurst to go with it.

 Fremont is pretty much begging you to day drink.
-On top of the Vegas vibes and a second floor with a retractable roof, there's a $35 brunch buffet that includes brisket, an omelette bar, a waffle bar, a seafood tower, and doughnut vault donuts for good measure.
-Add in a champagne package for $15 and hi we're here to party.
+On top of the Vegas vibes and second floor with a retractable roof, there’s a brunch buffet that includes brisket, omelette and waffle bars, a seafood tower, and Doughnut Vault donuts for good measure.
+Add in a reasonable champagne package and hi we’re here to party.

-A great beer selection, a great taco selection, a great bao selection, and some good looking burgers is the draw to Little Bad Wolf in Andersonville.
-Steamed asian buns and IPA's will keep you chugging all day long.
+A great beer selection, a great taco selection, a great bao selection, and some good looking burgers are the draw to Little Bad Wolf in Andersonville.
+Steamed Asian buns and IPAs will keep you chugging all day long.

-Walking into Happy Village feels like you're breaking into someone's house.
-Nope, that's just Happy Village.
-There's a ping pong space inside that gets real serious at times, plus their backyard is like sitting at a friends house.
-You won't be breaking and entering, but it still feels more like a house than a bar.
+Walking into Happy Village feels like you’re breaking into someone’s house.
+Nope, that’s just Happy Village.
+There’s a ping pong space inside that gets real serious at times, and a backyard that your six-year-old self would have loved (and your adult self currently will).
+You won’t be breaking and entering, but it still feels more like a house than a bar.

-Chief O'Neill's is an Irish bar with the best of both worlds.
-It's got that classic Irish bar feel inside if you want to post up and not see the light of day, but there's also a really nice garden area for outdoor seating.
+Chief O’Neill’s is an Irish bar with the best of both worlds.
+It has that classic Irish bar feel inside if you want to post up and not see the light of day, but also a really nice garden area for outdoor seating.

-Jack and Ginger’s is your average neighborhood sports bar with a not so average patio to go with it.
-Even if you hate sports, you won't mind watching something with a drink in your hand on Jack & Ginger's patio.
+Jack and Ginger’s is your average neighborhood sports bar that comes with a not so average patio.
+Even if you hate sports, you won’t mind watching something with a drink in your hand on Jack & Ginger’s patio.

-We're pretty sure Kaiser Tiger has the largest patio in the city, and we're positive that "sausage, bacon & beer" is painted on the side of the building.
-If that doesn't sound like a day drinking extravaganza then we don't know what does.
+Kaiser Tiger has one of the largest patios in the city and the words “sausage, bacon & beer” are painted on the side of the building in huge lettering.
+If that doesn’t sound like a day drinking extravaganza, then we don’t know what does.

 The only reasons we ever go to Zella’s are for day drinking and Halloween parties.
 You may or may not feel too old for their Halloween party, but you can still go for the day drinking.

 Do you like sports, beer, big crowds, and live country music?
-Well then, Joe's on Weed St. is the place for you.
-It's like one big college party, but more fun because you can bet on horses.
+Head to Joe’s on Weed Street.
+It’s like one big college party, but more fun because you can bet on horses.
 Good luck to all you degenerate gamblers out there.

 Happy Camper is the twin sibling to Homeslice.
 Both are all about pizza and beer in a casual setting, and both attract similar crowds in Lincoln Park and Old Town.